szetyng/HLP5/VisualTest/Documentation/SingleR.md

 ## Usage
-There are two interfaces to the `Memory` module:
+There are two interfaces to the `SingleR` module:
-- `parse` takes a `LineData` input and will return `Result<Parse<Memory.Instr>,string> option`.
+- `parse` takes a `LineData` input and will return `Result<Parse<SingleR.Instr>,string> option`.
-- `executeMemInstr` takes inputs of types `Memory.Instr` and `DataPath<Memory.Instr>`.
+- `executeMemInstr` takes inputs of types `Single.Instr` and `DataPath<'INS>`.

 The `CommonTop` module has several functions that allow us to input an assembly line and receive an output of the CPUdata that has been acted upon accordingly.
-I have written a function called `execute` to do so, which parses the line if it belongs to the `Memory` module (other instruction types have not yet been implemented) and processes the output so that it can be used in `executeMemInstr`.
+I have written a function called `execute` to do so, which parses the line if it belongs to the `SingleR` module (other instruction types have not yet been implemented) and processes the output so that it can be used in `executeMemInstr`.
 Any kind of interface function that converts the output of `parse` into a suitable input for `executeMemInstr` is allowed.

 In summary, `CommonTop` calls `parse`, whose output is processed by `CommonTop` and passed back to `executeMemInstr`.
 Tests are run using the `execute` function that I wrote in `CommonTop`, so it is necessary to include this module while testing. `DP` module is a useless dummy that is included in the zip file because of the references from `CommonTop`.

-Ensure that the CPUdata being used is of type `DataPath<Memory.Instr>`.
+Ensure that the CPUdata being used is of type `DataPath<'INS>`.
 Better top-level execution integration will be needed when other modules are added in the group phase, but is currently not necessary.
 If you intend to run `executeMemInstr` without using inputs generated by `parse`, make sure that the registers are valid because the register-checking is done in the parse function.